中文 |

 IV.
 Reception hours and locations

-Address: Service windows No 5-7, 2/F, Hi-Tech Building, No 6 Meiyuan Road, Huayuan Industrial Park, Tianjin
+Address: 2nd Floor, Hi-Tech Building, No 6 Meiyuan Road, Huayuan Industrial Park, Tianjin

 Helpline: 12367